kavia-common/jira-confluence-connector-146762-146772/integration_frontend/README.md

 Environment variables:
 - NEXT_PUBLIC_BACKEND_URL: Absolute URL to the running backend (e.g., https://vscode-internal-XXXXX-beta.beta01.cloud.kavia.ai:3001)
+  Required for cloud previews where frontend and backend are on different hosts.
+The frontend will prefer this value.

 Pages:
 - /connect: Preferred return page for the OAuth flow.
 Start login using: